na-na-hi/renget/archive/fumblebum.md

 ->**Use this as your main prompt.**<-
 **UPDATE 1: Forgot to include the last part of the first prompt.
 Please add in the key priorities section after the writing tips part.**
 **UPDATE 2: Added in a second prompt.
 This takes more tokens, but is even more accurate and forces Claude to think.**
+**UPDATE 3: Added in a third and fourth prompt, both of which take opposite approaches.
+Also, check the FAQ for more useful tidbits.**
 ***
 !!!**PROMPT 1** [This is the original, it takes approx ~530 tokens or so.]
 ```